When it comes to a dispute over property damage, the best protection you can have is pictures of the property before the tenant moved in.

 Photos are the most effective and easy way you can document the state of your property.

-First and foremost, document the state of the property by taking a series of ‘before’ photos prior to the new tenant moving in.
+First and foremost, document the state of the property by taking a series of ‘before’ photos before the new tenant moving in.

 Take photos of the outside of the property as well, including any outdoor features.
 This will be important if the tenant has any obligation to maintain the lawns or yard, etc.